gBasil/boombox/README.md

 ### Next.js

-1. Install Node.js and Yarn.
+1. Install Node.js and Yarn and clone the repo.
-2. Set up an instance of [Logto](https://logto.io).
+2. Set up instances of Logto and Maloja.
 3. Copy `.env.example` to `.env`, and fill in the values as instructed.
+4. Make sure you add a redirect URI in Logto (`<URL to Boombox>/api/logto/sign-in-callback`).
-4. Run the following commands in a terminal in this directory to start it:
+5. Run the following commands in a terminal in this directory to start it:
     ```sh
 	# Install dependencies
 	yarn